SquareGPS/navixy-api/docs/backend-api/resources/tracking/tracker/index.md

     "id": {int}, // tracker id aka object_id
     "label": {string}, // tracker label
-    "clone": {boolean}, // true if this tracker is clone "group_id": {int}, // tracker group id, 0 if no group "avatar_file_name" : {string}, // optional. passed only if present "source": {
+    "clone": {boolean}, // true if this tracker is clone "group_id": {int}, // tracker employee's department id, 0 if no department, -1 if no employee assigned.
+Read only "avatar_file_name" : {string}, // optional. passed only if present "source": {
         "id": {int}, // source id